M-Kruse/Infinity/README.md

+# This has been deprecated.
+Xfinity no longer provides free trial wifi.

 # Infinity

 This is a tool to help with exfilitration in red/blue team exercises by automating the steps required to access a free hour of wifi usage from certain wifi hotspots.